jturcino/vdj-cli/README.md

 $ vdj files import -p myproject -u importURL
 ```

-A set of commands for apps, jobs, metadata, notifications, postits, profiles, and systems is also included.
-To see the set of commands for each of these, do one of the following and hit tab three times:
+A set of commands for apps, jobs, metadata, monitors, notifications, postits, profiles, and systems is also included.
+To see the set of commands for each of these, do one of the following and hit tab twice:
 ```
 $ vdj apps
 $ vdj jobs
 $ vdj metadata
+$ vdj monitors
 $ vdj notifications
 $ vdj postits
 $ vdj profiles